Discover all about your unique gut bacteria – known as the microbiome – and how food, medicines, lifestyle factors and more can affect it.

 All these studies suggest there is more than a grain of truth to the old adage about the eyes being a window to the soul.
 In fact, there is something incredibly powerful about gazing deeply into another person’s eyes.
 They say that our eyes are the only part of our brain that is directly exposed to the world.

 When you look another person in the eye, then, just think: it is perhaps the closest you will come to ‘touching brains’ – or touching souls if you like to be more poetic about these things.
-Given this intense intimacy, perhaps it is little wonder that if you dim the lights and hold the gaze of another person for 10 minutes non-stop, you will find strange things start to happen, stranger perhaps than you’ve ever experienced before
+Given this intense intimacy, perhaps it is little wonder that if you dim the lights and hold the gaze of another person for 10 minutes non-stop, you will find strange things start to happen, stranger perhaps than you’ve ever experienced before.

 People are searching for veganism on Google more than they have at any point over the last year - no doubt thanks in part to Greggs's hugely popular new vegan sausage roll.